Song of the South: Legacy

 Br'er Bear, the Tar-Baby, and the hummingbirds and moles from the "Zip-a-Dee-Doo-Dah" scene, have cameo appearances in the film Who Framed Roger Rabbit (1988).
 Br'er Bear makes a cameo appearance in the television series Bonkers (1993–1994) in the episode "CasaBonkers" (1993).
 Br'er Rabbit, Br'er Fox, and Br'er Bear make recurring cameo appearances on the television series House of Mouse (2001–2003), and appear in the show's direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse (2001), while the Blue Bird makes a cameo appearance in the House of Mouse episode "Pete's One-Man Show" (2002).
-In addition, Br'er Bear appears along with other Disney characters at the end of the direct-to-video film The Lion King 1½ (2004).
+In addition, Br'er Bear appears in silhouette along with other Disney cartoon characters at the end of the direct-to-video film The Lion King 1½ (2004).

 Br'er Rabbit, Br'er Fox, and Br'er Bear also appeared in the 2011 video game Kinect: Disneyland Adventures for the Xbox 360.
 The game is a virtual recreation of Disneyland and features a mini game based on the Splash Mountain attraction.
 Br'er Rabbit helps guide the player character through that game, while Br'er Fox and Br'er Bear serve as antagonists.
 The Br'ers also appear as meet-and-greet characters in the game, outside Splash Mountain in Critter Country.
 Jess Harnell, who previously voiced Br'er Rabbit in the Disneyland and Magic Kingdom versions of the attraction reprises his role for the game and also takes on the role of Br'er Fox, while Br'er Bear is voiced by James Avery, who previously voiced Br'er Bear and Br'er Frog in the Magic Kingdom version of Splash Mountain.
 This is the Br'ers' first major appearance in Disney media and their first appearance as computer-generated characters.

 In 2003, the Online Film Critics Society ranked the film as the 67th greatest animated film of all time.
+Debate about whether Song of the South should be made available to the general public continued in the 21st century.